Gizra/drupal-starter/README.md

 Check the [DDEV documentation](https://ddev.readthedocs.io/en/latest/users/debugging-profiling/step-debugging/) if you are using other IDE or want to know more about this feature.

+## Prepare for Deployment

+### Rollbar configuration

+Rollbar will be automatically enabled on test and live environments.
+The access tokens need to be added and the rollbar configuration yml file should be committed.

 ## Deploy to Pantheon

 ### Pantheon Setup